Sports Management and Law in Portugal and Spain | Faculty-led Program

-Students who participate in the Sports Management and Law in Lisbon and Bilbao faculty-led program will examine the legal, financial, moral, and policy issues and disputes that arise in the world of amateur and professional sports.
+Students who participate in the Sports Management and Law in Portugal and Spain faculty-led program will examine the legal, financial, moral, and policy issues and disputes that arise in the world of amateur and professional sports.
 Assignments cover some of the most current and comprehensive legal developments affecting high school, college, Olympic, professional and international sports.
 We will discuss new landmark judicial decisions, as well as, significant NCAA infractions cases and Olympic sports arbitration awards.
 Students are also provided an opportunity to debate complex issues related to the application of antitrust, labor, and intellectual property law to sports.
-We will approach the issues from the perspective of various players in the sports industry, such as the sports lawyer, corporate counselor, university administrator, team manager, various sports regulatory bodies, and, of course, the athletes - and fans.
+We will approach the issues from the perspective of various players in the sports industry, such as the sports lawyer, corporate counselor, university administrator, team manager, various sports regulatory bodies, and, of course, the athletes and fans.
 Students will have multiple opportunities to meet both domestic and international sports clubs (teams) and they will be able to compare and contrast not only their talent, but also the way the clubs are managed (functionally and as a business).
-Several visits are being planned with athletic teams in both Minnesota (prior to departure) and teams while on the ground out of the US.
+Several visits are being planned with athletic teams in both Minnesota (prior to departure) and teams while abroad.

-Students will be expected to actively participate in course activities that will require, but not be limited to: walking moderate distances, carrying their own luggage while navigating an urban environment, enduring moderate temperatures and navigate public transportation.
+Students will be expected to actively participate in course activities that will require, but not be limited to: walking moderate distances, carrying their own luggage while navigating an urban environment, enduring moderate temperatures, and navigating public transportation.

 - Lisbon, Portugal

 - BUSA 377 (3 credits) - spring 2021 semester course